 Mutations in the genes that cause CNM have also been associated with other disorders (allelic disorders).
 Mutations in the DNM2 gene are also associated with specific forms of Charcot Marie Tooth disease.
 Mutations in the RYR1 gene are also associated with other forms of congenital myopathies, namely central core disease, multi-minicore disease, and congenital fiber-type disproportion, and a susceptibility to malignant hyperthermia, a genetically determined adverse reaction to certain anesthetics and muscle relaxants.
 (For more information on these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)

-A gene known as the myotubularin-related protein 14 (hJumpy) gene on the short arm of chromosome 3 (3p25.3) has been linked to CNM.
-Researchers are unsure whether this gene can directly cause CNM or is a modifier gene that influences the expression of the disorder in individuals with a different mutation.
+Other genes that may be associated with CNM include the gene known as the myotubularin-related protein 14 (hJumpy) gene, the SPEG gene and the TTN gene.
+Researchers are unsure whether these genes can directly cause CNM or are modifier genes that influences the expression of the disorder in individuals with a different mutation.

 Autosomal forms of CNM affect males and females in equal numbers.
 The disorders are often present at birth, but in mild cases may go undiagnosed into adulthood.
 The exact incidence of these disorders is unknown.
 More than 100 families have been reported in the medical literature with DNM2-related CNM.
 Both BIN1-related CNM and RYR1-related CNM have been reported in fewer than 50 individuals respectively.
 Because these disorders may go undiagnosed or misdiagnosed, it is difficult to determine the true frequency of CNMs in the general population.